markwarrenj81/nimble/README.md

 $ node [path-of-bot]/nimble/index.js

-Once you bot is up and running, you can access it at :
+Once you bot is up and running, you can access it using a web browser (Chrome) at :

 http://localhost:3000